vvsar/rsschool-cv/cv.md

 [LinkedIn](https://www.linkedin.com/in/victor-saraev-2aa72a62/)

 ## About me
-A highly proficient and experienced chemist currently working for EPAM Systems.
+A highly proficient and experienced chemist worked for EPAM Systems till 2022.
 Although lacking IT education and experience, I like the opportunity to receive new knowledge and skills necessary for IT specialists.
 Possessing good interpersonal and synthetic skills, I am on the point of boosting the personal growth that may turn my life upside down.

 ## IT hard skills
-Beginner.
-Studied at RSSchool JS/FE 2020q3 course
+Beginner

 ## Code example
 [Partitition on - 5 kyu kata at Codewars:](https://www.codewars.com/kata/525a037c82bf42b9f800029b)